varya/varya.github.com/src/documents/posts/html5-mobile-app-width-native-ui_en.html.md

 src="https://share.appgyver.com/assets/googleplay-2cef882d62e402fbdbfe8cdac5794069.png"></a>
 </div>

-Another way to watch the app is not bring it into a desktop simulator.
+Another way to watch the app is to bring it into a desktop simulator.
 To do this, type `simulator` in the terminal wich launched `steroids connect`.